 As we do not currently aggregate operating segments, our reportable segments as at December 31, 2019, are also wireless and wireline.
 The wireless segment includes network revenues and equipment sales arising from mobile technologies.
 The wireline segment includes data revenues (which include internet protocol; television; hosting, managed information technology and cloud-based services; customer care and business services; certain healthcare solutions; and home and business security), voice and other telecommunications services revenues (excluding wireless arising from mobile technologies), and equipment sales.
 Segmentation has been based on similarities in technology (mobile versus fixed), the technical expertise required to deliver the services and products, customer characteristics, the distribution channels used and regulatory treatment.
 Intersegment sales are recorded at the exchange value, which is the amount agreed to by the parties.

 The segment information regularly reported to our Chief Executive Officer (our chief operating decision-maker), and the reconciliations thereof to our products and services view of revenues, other revenues and income before income taxes, are set out in the following table.

 1 Earnings before interest, income taxes, depreciation and amortization (EBITDA) does not have any standardized meaning prescribed by IFRS-IASB and is therefore unlikely to be comparable to similar measures presented by other issuers; we define EBITDA as operating revenues less goods and services purchased and employee benefits expense.
 We have issued guidance on, and report, EBITDA because it is a key measure that management uses to evaluate the performance of our business, and it is also utilized in measuring compliance with certain debt covenants.

-We attribute revenues from external customers to individual countries on the basis of the location where the goods and/or services are provided; for the year ended December 31, 2020, we attributed approximately $1.9 billion (2019 – $1.1 billion) of our revenues to countries other than Canada (our country of domicile), nor do we have significant amounts of property, plant, equipment and/or intangible assets located outside of Canada.
-As at December 31, 2018, on a historical cost basis, we had approximately $2.2 billion (2019 – $0.2 billion) and approximately $2.2 billion (2019 – $0.6 billion) of intangible assets and goodwill, respectively, located outside of Canada.
+We attribute revenues from external customers to individual countries on the basis of the location where the goods and/or services are provided; for the year ended December 31, 2020, we attributed approximately $1.9 billion (2019 – $1.1 billion) of our revenues to countries other than Canada (our country of domicile), and we do not have significant amounts of property, plant, equipment and/or intangible assets located outside of Canada.
+As at December 31, 2019, on a historical cost basis, we had approximately $2.2 billion (2019 – $0.2 billion) and approximately $2.2 billion (2019 – $0.6 billion) of intangible assets and goodwill, respectively, located outside of Canada.